danhtrinhdevelopermay/MagicBSA-Mobile-Clone/replit.md

 - **LATEST**: Server is now running successfully on port 5000 with health check at /api/health
 - **LATEST**: Created loinhac.md file with important Git and APK build guidelines
 - **LATEST**: Database tables successfully created and API endpoints are functional
+- **NEW**: Configured complete deployment setup for Render platform
+- **NEW**: Created render-package.json with proper build/start scripts for production
+- **NEW**: Generated comprehensive deployment guide with all environment variables
+- **NEW**: Setup Flutter integration guide for production backend URL: https://web-backend_0787twink.onrender.com
+- **NEW**: Configured SendGrid email service with provided credentials
+- **NEW**: All environment variables documented for Render deployment

 ## User Preferences